espruino/Espruino/README.md

 Building under Linux
 ------------------

 Espruino is easy to build under Linux, and it is possible to build under MacOS with some effort.
-If you don't have Linux it's **much** easier to just use a Virtual Machine.
+If you don't have Linux it's **much** easier to install it in a Virtual Machine.
 See the heading **Building under Windows/MacOS with a VM** below for more information.

 ### Building for STM32 Boards (incl.
 [Espruino Board](http://www.espruino.com/EspruinoBoard))